wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-key-vault-setup.md

       }
     }

-For other options that you can configure when you create a key vault by using templates, see [Create a key vault](https://github.com/Azure/azure-quickstart-templates/tree/master/101-key-vault-create).
+For other options that you can configure when you create a key vault by using templates, see [Create a key vault](https://github.com/Azure/azure-quickstart-templates/tree/master/101-key-vault-create/).

 >[AZURE.NOTE] Templates you downloaded from the GitHub Repo "azure-quickstart-templates" must be modified in order to fit in the Azure China Cloud Environment.
-For example, replace some endpoints -- "blob.core.chinacloudapi.cn" by "blob.core.chinacloudapi.cn", "chinacloudapp.cn" by "chinacloudapp.cn"; change some unsupported VM images; and, changes some unsupported VM sizes.
+For example, replace some endpoints -- "blob.core.windows.net" by "blob.core.chinacloudapi.cn", "cloudapp.azure.com" by "chinacloudapp.cn"; change some unsupported VM images; and, changes some unsupported VM sizes.